My parents Journey to the West

 1978

-Mums siblings often visited after she got married and my uncle still remembers how surprised he was when he learned that my dad had their own water well and toilets in the house.
-So they were always looking forward to visiting, they also tried ice lollies for the first time as that was what my dad's family were selling to make a living.
-My uncle told me these stories not long a go with a huge smile on his face.. "happy memories" he told me.
+My mum’s siblings often visited after she got married.
+My uncle still remembers how surprised he was when he found out that my dad’s family had their own water well and toilet inside the house.
+They always looked forward to visiting.
+It was also where they tried ice lollies for the first time - something my dad’s family sold to make a living.

-It was a sad evening not knowing what lies ahead they all went to bed early and woke up before the first light and only took with them some clothes and valuables.
-My grandfather locked the front door with a chain and padlock and then they all left for the journey to China with mum being 4 months pregnant.
-They left at dawn to avoid getting caught by the Vietnamese Police.
+It was a sad evening.
+Not knowing what lay ahead, they went to bed early and woke before first light.
+They took only some clothes and valuables.
+My grandfather locked the front door with a chain and padlock, and then they set off for the journey to China, with my mum four months pregnant.
+They left at dawn to avoid being caught by the Vietnamese police.

-At the Ningming Centre, they helped thousands of families locate their families abroad so they could be re-settled abroad.
-My Maternal grandmother located her brother in Taiwan who had been living their with his family and working as a high ranking general for the government.
-We didn't have any family in the west but during this time my uncle decided he wanted to move to Canada to start a new life so he took a 2 week boat journey to Hong Kong in December 1978.
+We did not have any family in the West, but during this time my uncle decided he wanted to move to Canada to start a new life.
+He took a two-week boat journey to Hong Kong in December 1978.

 Here are some photos of NingMing in the early 1980's.